scalar-labs/scalar-admin-for-kubernetes/README.md

        namespace: <YOUR_NAMESPACE>
      ```

-1. Mount the `ServiceAccount` on the `scalar-admin-for-kubernetes` pod, replacing the contents in the angle brackets as described:
+1. Mount the `ServiceAccount` resource on the `scalar-admin-for-kubernetes` pod, replacing the contents in the angle brackets as described:

    * Pod